Maryland couple slain at Delaware veterans cemetery visited son’s grave almost daily, surviving son says

 GUNMAN DEAD AFTER SHOOTING AT DELAWARE VETERANS CEMETERY LEAVES ELDERLY COUPLE DEAD

-But around 10:15 a.m. on that fateful Friday, at the Delaware Veterans Memorial Cemetery in Bear, the elderly couple – ages 86 and 85 – were both shot, just yards from their son’s grave, with Lidia dying at the scene and Paul, a U.S. Army veteran,dying in a hospital a day later.
+But around 10:15 a.m. on that fateful Friday, at the Delaware Veterans Memorial Cemetery in Bear, the elderly couple – ages 86 and 85 – were both shot, just yards from their son’s grave, with Lidia dying at the scene and Paul, a U.S. Army veteran, dying in a hospital a day later.

 The gunman was later identified as Sheldon Francis, 29, of Middletown, Del.
 Police responding to the scene later found him dead from a gunshot wound in a neighborhood near the cemetery.